EBIO5460Fall2024/class-materials/02_1_preclass4tue.md

 ##### Question 4

 Where should I put braces and indents?
 Modify the following code to produce the patterns shown in tables (a) and (b) depending on the input.
-You may not make any changes other than indentation or inserting braces.
+You may not make any changes other than indentation or inserting braces (you can include a new line with a closing brace).
 Your answer should be clear, readable code with good style.
 Hint: you have to decide when to stack or nest the selection structures.

 ```R
 pattern <- NULL